Aliases for GSTT2 Gene

 GeneCards Summary for GSTT2 Gene

 GSTT2 (Glutathione S-Transferase Theta 2 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with GSTT2 include barretts adenocarcinoma and colon adenoma.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
-GO annotations related to this gene include glutathione transferase activity.
+Among its related pathways are Drug metabolism - cytochrome P450 and Pathways in cancer.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity.
 An important paralog of this gene is GSTT2B.